CGNS/cgns.github.io/CGNS-ReST-site/source/standard/SIDS/particles.rst

    2. There are no required fields for :sidskey:`ParticleSolution_t`.
    3. Both of the fields :sidskey:`PointList` and :sidskey:`PointRange` are optional.
 Only one of these two fields may be specified.
    4. The structure parameter :sidskey:`DataType` must be consistent with the data stored in the :sidsref:`DataArray_t` structure entities; :sidskey:`DataType` is :sidskey:`real` for all particle-solution identifiers defined in the section :ref:`Conventions for Data-Name Identifiers<dataname>`.
-   5. Indexing of data within the :sidsref:`DataArray_t` structure must be consistent with coordonates defined in the :sidsref:`ParticleCoordinates_t`.
+   5. Indexing of data within the :sidsref:`DataArray_t` structure must be consistent with coordinates defined in the :sidsref:`ParticleCoordinates_t`.

 The particle solution data is stored in the list of :sidsref:`DataArray_t` entities; each :sidskey:`DataArray_t` structure entity may contain a single component of the solution vector.
 Standardized data-name identifiers for the particle-solution quantities are described in the section :ref:`Conventions for Data-Name Identifiers<dataname>`.